CloudNetService/website/docs/components/tasks.md

 (Unfortunately, the Bedrock Edition does not support SRV-Records.
 Please contact us in that case for further assistance!)
 :::

+### javaCommand {#javacommand}
+The path to the Java installation with which services of this task are started.

 ### maintenance {#maintenance}
 Enables or disables the maintenance mode services of this task (`true`/`false`)
 :::info